opentelekomcloud-infra/zuul/doc/source/howtos/zookeeper.rst

 .. code-block::

-   autopurge.purgeInterval=6
+   autopurge.purgeInterval=2

-This instructs ZooKeeper to purge old snapshots every 6 hours.
-This will avoid filling the disk.
+ZooKeeper's default config will never purge snapshots, causing the disk to eventually fill up.
+This instructs ZooKeeper to purge old snapshots every 2 hours.
+This value depends on load and available disk space and the setting chosen covers most use cases.

 .. _zk-encrypted-connections: